Videos

 Student Videos

-Forestry & Wildlife sponsors the category “Forest Inspired” in the annual Youth XChange Student Video Competition coordinated by ʻŌlelo Community Media.
-The videos below were created by local students to describe how they are inspired by Hawaiʻi’s forests.
+Forestry & Wildlife sponsors a category each year in the Youth XChange Student Video Competition coordinated by ʻŌlelo Community Media.
+The videos below were created by local students to describe how they are inspired by Hawaiʻi’s environment.

 ROD and the ʻŌhiʻa Tree